Jack-alope/sourgough-ipfs/content/projects/rianu.md

-A manuscript for this project in currently in progress, upon publication all code will be released open-source along with detailed documentation on installation, use, and development of the so.
+A manuscript for this project in currently in progress, upon publication all code will be released open-source along with detailed documentation on installation, use, and development of the software.

 ___
 ###### **``The Name:``**